ibm-cloud-docs/EventStreams/connecting_mq.md

 ## Step 7.
 Start the connector with its configuration
 {: #step7_start_connector_mq}

-Run the following command to start the IBM MQ Connector with the configuration that you provided in the previous step.
+Run the following command to start the {{site.data.keyword.IBM_notm}} MQ Connector with the configuration that you provided in the previous step.

 ```sh
 curl -X POST -H "Content-Type: application/json" http://localhost:8083/connectors --data "@./mq-source.json"